mstksg/inCode/copy/entries/advent-gol.md

 also a reverse neighbor.
 This means that the branching structure for forward and reverse neighbor trees are exactly the same; the only difference is how the multiplicities are calculated.
-In this case, the forward direction is just the original calculation reversed!
+In this case, the forward direction is just the original calculation "reversed"!
 The diagram shows how the multiplicities are accumulated; feel free to try to work out exactly how this works as a fun exercise :)